tsaad-dev/te/drafts/mpls-te-topology/draft-busizheng-teas-yang-te-mpls-topology.md

-  In order to allow reporting that ECMP is not affecting forwarding the packets of a given LSP, the load-balancing-type attribute reports per-flow or per-top-label:
+  In order to allow reporting that ECMP is not affecting forwarding the packets of a given LSP, the load-balancing-type attribute reports whether a LAG or TE Bundled Link performs load-balancing on a per-flow or per-top-label:

 ~~~~